 The timing is particularly notable given the ongoing tension between Washington and Beijing over AI development.
 While the U.S. has imposed strict controls on exporting advanced AI chips to China, Chinese companies have continued advancing their capabilities through alternative architectures and domestic chip production.
 Huang's comments suggest those efforts are yielding competitive results.

 OpenClaw's architecture focuses on agentic AI - systems that don't just respond to prompts but can plan, execute multi-step tasks, and interact with external tools and APIs.
-This represents the current frontier in AI development, with companies like OpenAI and racing to build similar capabilities.
+This represents the current frontier in AI development, with companies like OpenAI and Google racing to build similar capabilities.
 That a Chinese platform is drawing comparisons to ChatGPT's breakthrough moment indicates how quickly China's AI ecosystem has matured.